zhoukaigo/docling-serve/CONTRIBUTING.md

 pre-commit run --all-files
 ```

-Note: Checks like `Black` and `isort` will "fail" if they modify files.
+Note: Formatting checks like `ruff` will "fail" if they modify files.
 This is because `pre-commit` doesn't like to see files modified by their Hooks.
 In these cases, `git add` the modified files and `git commit` again.